stacksgov/sips/considerations/technical.md

 ## About this CAB

-The SIP is technical in nature, and must be vetted by users with the relevant technical expertise.
+The technical CAB reviews SIPs related to technical implementations to the blockchain, including consensus-breaking changes.
+SIPs tahat are technical in nature and must be vetted by users with the relevant technical expertise belong in this SIP track.

 ## Considerations